 a field of crowns is dedicated to the collaborative development and facilitation of new multi-disciplinary performance projects and community-engaged initiatives.
-We are interested in making performance a platform for conversation, collaboration and empowerment.
+We are interested in making performance a platform for excitement, exchange and empowerment.

 To these goals, we produce a podcast of performance discourse (field notes.); promote projects through blog posts (dossiers) and social media; host a multi-disciplinary performance series to help bridge discipline-specific barriers (Seasonal Activities); and produce events to interact with and become shaped by the attending community (On & On & On and Myths of My Town).